Rules

 • Chosen and announced by Meet Director (MD) prior to the meet.

-• Picked from the pool of team organizers, and comprised of at least one representative per Cup team region.
+• Picked from the pool of team captains, and comprised of at least one representative per Cup team region.

 • Goal to have at least 3 of each gender on the jury.

-• Each jury member should familiarize with Cup rules prior to meet.
+• Each jury member should familiarize themselves with Montana Cup rules prior to meet.

 • Each jury member must linger near the finish line for 40 minutes following the conclusion of the meets’ final race.